Meta-Learning Sparse Compression Networks: Experiments

 \subsection{Unstructured sparse Gradients}

 In the unstructured sparsity case (Section \ref{sec:unstuctured}), the closest related work is MetaSparseINR \citep{lee2021meta} which will be the basis for our evaluations.
 Experiments in this section focus on Images, covering the CelebA \citep{liu2015deep} \& ImageNette \citep{imagenette} datasets as well as Signed Distance Functions \citep{tancik2021learned}, all widely used in the INR community.
 All datasets have been pre-processed to a size of $178\times178$.
-We follow the MetaSparseINR authors in the choice of those datasets and thus compare directly to that work as well as the following proposed baselines:
+We follow the MetaSparseINR authors in the choice of those datasets and thus compare directly to that work as well as the baselines discussed.
+We provide a description of those baselines in the Appendix.

-\begin{enumerate} \itemsep0em \item Random Pruning: MetaSparseINR using a random instead of a magnitude-based pruning criterion. \item MAML+OneShot: A straight-forward application of MAML \citep{finn2017model} that does not optimise for sparsity at training time.
-After adaption to each test signal, the model is pruned once to a specified sparsity and directly evaluated thereafter. \item MAML+IMP: As before, but instead of a single pruning step, the model is iteratively pruned and retrained during adaptation at \textit{test time}. \item Dense-Narrow: A narrow MAML model with its total number of parameters approximately equal to its sparsified counterpart. \item Scratch: The same as Dense-Narrow but without any MAML pre-training. \end{enumerate}

 Closely following the MetaSparseINR setup, the network for all tasks is a 4-layer MLP with 256 units, which we meta-train for 2 inner loop steps using a batch size of 3 examples.
 We use the entire image to compute gradients in the inner loop.
-As the authors do not propose the use of MetaSGD \citep{li2017meta}, we include results using a fixed learning rate for SDF \& CelebA as a fair comparison, although we strongly suggest to use MetaSGD as a default.
-Finally, thanks to the kind cooperation of the MetaSparseINR authors, all baseline results are directly taken from the evaluation in this paper, ensuring identical results and an apples-to-apples comparison.
+In order to correct for the absence of MetaSGD \citep{li2017meta} in MetaSparseINR, we also provide results using a fixed learning rate for SDF \& CelebA as a fair comparison, although we strongly suggest to use MetaSGD as a default.
+Thanks to the kind cooperation of the MetaSparseINR authors, all baseline results are directly taken from their evaluation, ensuring an apples-to-apples comparison.

 Full quantitative results across all datasets for varying levels of target sparsity are shown in Figure \ref{fig:all_grad_l0_results}.
 In all cases we notice a significant improvement, especially at high sparsity levels which are most important for good compression results.
 At its best, MSCN (with MetaSGD) on CelebA outperforms MetaSparseINR by over 9 decibel at the highest and over 4 PSNR at the lowest sparsity levels considered.
 As PSNR is calculated on a log-scale this is a significant improvement.
 To provide a more intuitive sense of those results we provide qualitative results in Figure \ref{fig:grad_l0_qualitative}.
 Note that at extreme sparsity levels the MetaSparseINR result is barely distinguishable while facial features in MSCN reconstructions are still clearly recognisable.
 Further qualitative examples are shown in the Appendix.